stackcheats/sc-remark-reveal-mutate-plugin/README.md

 reveal: true    # frontmatter says it is reveal content --v--           # used to annotate vertical slide --h--           # used to annotate horizontal slide
-revealnote:     # used to annotate notes
+reveal-note:     # used to annotate notes
 ```

 A sample markdown content is given below